solrcn/LireSolr/README.md

 If you need help on the plugin, please use the mailing list at http://groups.google.com/group/lire-dev to ask questions.
 If you need help with your project, please contact me, we also offer consulting services.

+If you use LIRE Solr for scientific purposes, please cite the following paper:

+Lux, Mathias, and Glenn Macstravic.
+"The LIRE Request Handler: A Solr Plug-In for Large Scale Content Based Image Retrieval."
+MultiMedia Modeling.
+Springer International Publishing, 2014.

 The request handler supports four different types of queries

 1. Get random images ...